 Our Approach to Eating and Drinking Around Porto

-So, you've decided on a destination.
+So, you have decided on a destination.
 In our case this was Porto.
-You've decided how best to get there and researched the cheapest fares.
-You've chosen and booked some reasonably priced accommodation.
+You have decided how best to get there and researched the cheapest fares.
+You have chosen and booked some reasonably priced accommodation.
 Job done?
 Not quite.
-There's the small problem of what you are going to eat and drink while you're away.
-For us this can be a bit of a 'hit or miss' approach.
-We tend to hit the ground running (or maybe walking at a leisurely pace is more exact) and figure the food and drink issue out once we're there.
+There is the small problem of what you are going to eat and drink while you are away.
+For us, this can be a bit of a 'hit or miss' approach.
+We tend to hit the ground running (or walking at a leisurely pace to be more exact) and figure the food and drink issue out once we are there.
 This article aims to help others learn a little from our experience.

 Note: All of the prices listed below are from the summer of 2017.